Reviewing the Withholding Election on Your IRS W-4 Form

 Life changes may call for adjustments to your withholding

-If you work for an employer that automatically withholds taxes from each paycheck, then you have the ability to adjust how much is withheld by changing your election on IRS Form W-4.
-This can mean the difference between getting a big refund at the end of the year, or receiving a big tax bill.
+If you work for an employer that automatically withholds taxes from each paycheck, then you can adjust how much is withheld by changing your election on IRS Form W-4.
+It can mean the difference between getting a big refund at the end of the year or receiving a big tax bill.

 Most people fill out the W-4 form when they first start a job.
 It asks you to add a "1" for each allowance (allowances accrue for you, for your spouse, for children, and for other factors such as filing status).

 The total number of allowances you claim determines how much income tax is withheld from your paycheck.
 Claiming more allowances tends to mean you expect a lower income tax bill, and that means less tax is withheld.

 It's possible you didn't pay that much attention to your election choice at the time you first filled out the form — many people don't.
 But despite this, it's important to review your elections, especially if you've had any changes in your life.

 Events like marriage, childbirth or even moving to a different state can affect which W-4 election suits you best and whether you end the year in a good place, tax-wise.
 Here's a guide to making this election.

 Events That May Trigger Change in Taxes